junxit/us-congress-bills-112/bill.md

   >   - **(1)** the term “alternative medical isotope production target” means a nuclear reactor target which is enriched to less than 20 percent of the isotope U–235;
   >   - **(2)** a target “can be used” in a nuclear research or test reactor if—
   >     - **(A)** the target has been qualified by the Reduced Enrichment Research and Test Reactor Program of the Department of Energy; and
-  >     - **(B)** use of the target will permit the large majority of ongoing and planned experiments and isotope production to be conducted in the reactor without a large percentage increase in the total cost of operating the reactor;
+  >     - **(B)** use of the target will permit the large majority of ongoing and planned experiments and medical isotope production to be conducted in the reactor without a large percentage increase in the total cost of operating the reactor;
   >   - **(3)** the term “highly enriched uranium” means uranium enriched to 20 percent or more in the isotope U–235; and
-  >   - **(4)** the term “medical isotope” includes molybdenum-99, iodine-131, xenon-133, and other radioactive materials used to produce a radiopharmaceutical for diagnostic, therapeutic procedures or for research and development.
+  >   - **(4)** the term “medical isotope” includes molybdenum-99, iodine-131, xenon-133, and other radioactive materials used to produce a radiopharmaceutical for diagnostic or therapeutic procedures or for research and development.

 - **(b)** *Table of contents* The table of contents for the Atomic Energy Act of 1954 is amended by inserting the following new item at the end of the items relating to chapter 10 of title I:

-## § 6.
-Annual Department of Energy reports
+## § 7.
+Annual Department reports

-The Secretary of Energy shall report to Congress no later than one year after the date of enactment of this Act, and annually thereafter for 5 years, on Department of Energy actions to support the production in the United States, without the use of highly enriched uranium, of molybdenum-99 for medical uses.
-These reports shall include the following:
+- **(a)** *In general* Not later than 1 year after the date of enactment of this Act, and annually thereafter for 5 years, the Secretary shall report to Congress on Department actions to support the production in the United States, without the use of highly enriched uranium, of molybdenum-99 for medical uses.
+- **(b)** *Contents* The reports shall include the following:
   - **(1)** For medical isotope development projects—
-  - **(A)** the names of any recipients of Department of Energy support under section 2 of this Act;
+    - **(A)** the names of any recipients of Department support under section 3;
-  - **(B)** the amount of Department of Energy funding committed to each project;
+    - **(B)** the amount of Department funding committed to each project;
     - **(C)** the milestones expected to be reached for each project during the year for which support is provided;
     - **(D)** how each project is expected to support the increased production of molybdenum-99 for medical uses;
-  - **(E)** the findings of the evaluation of projects under section 2(a)(2) of this Act; and
+    - **(E)** the findings of the evaluation of projects under section 3(a)(2); and
-  - **(F)** the ultimate use of any Department of Energy funds used to support projects under section 2 of this Act.
+    - **(F)** the ultimate use of any Department funds used to support projects under section 3.
-- **(2)** A description of actions taken in the previous year by the Secretary of Energy to ensure the safe disposition of radioactive waste from used molybdenum-99 targets.
+  - **(2)** A description of actions taken in the previous year by the Secretary to ensure the safe disposition of spent nuclear fuel and radioactive waste for which the Department is responsible under section 3(c).

-## § 7.
+## § 8.
 National Academy of Sciences report

-The Secretary of Energy shall enter into an arrangement with the National Academy of Sciences to conduct a study of the state of molybdenum-99 production and utilization, to be provided to the Congress not later than 5 years after the date of enactment of this Act.
-This report shall include the following:
+- **(a)** *In general* The Secretary shall enter into an arrangement with the National Academy of Sciences to conduct a study of the state of molybdenum-99 production and utilization, to be provided to Congress not later than 5 years after the date of enactment of this Act.
+- **(b)** *Contents* The report shall include the following:
   - **(1)** For molybdenum-99 production—
     - **(A)** a list of all facilities in the world producing molybdenum-99 for medical uses, including an indication of whether these facilities use highly enriched uranium in any way;
     - **(B)** a review of international production of molybdenum-99 over the previous 5 years, including—
       - **(i)** whether any new production was brought online;
       - **(ii)** whether any facilities halted production unexpectedly; and
       - **(iii)** whether any facilities used for production were decommissioned or otherwise permanently removed from service; and
     - **(C)** an assessment of progress made in the previous 5 years toward establishing domestic production of molybdenum-99 for medical uses, including the extent to which other medical isotopes that have been produced with molybdenum-99, such as iodine-131 and xenon-133, are being used for medical purposes.
-- **(2)** An assessment of the progress made by the Department of Energy and others to eliminate all worldwide use of highly enriched uranium in reactor fuel, reactor targets, and medical isotope production facilities.
+  - **(2)** An assessment of the progress made by the Department and others to eliminate all worldwide use of highly enriched uranium in reactor fuel, reactor targets, and medical isotope production facilities.

-## § 8.
-Definitions

-In this Act the following definitions apply:

-- **(1)** *Highly enriched uranium* The term highly enriched uranium means uranium enriched to 20 percent or greater in the isotope U–235.
-- **(2)** *Low enriched uranium* The term low enriched uranium means uranium enriched to less than 20 percent in the isotope U–235.

 ## § 9.
+Repeal

+The Nuclear Safety Research, Development, and Demonstration Act of 1980 (42 U.S.C.
+9701 et seq.) is repealed.

+## § 10.
 Budgetary effects

-The budgetary effects of this Act, for the purpose of complying with the Statutory Pay-As-You-Go Act of 2010, shall be determined by reference to the latest statement titled “Budgetary Effects of PAYGO Legislation” for this Act, submitted for printing in the Congressional Record by the Chairman of the Senate Budget Committee, provided that such statement has been submitted prior to the vote on passage.
+The budgetary effects of this Act, for the purpose of complying with the Statutory Pay-As-You-Go-Act of 2010, shall be determined by reference to the latest statement titled “Budgetary Effects of PAYGO Legislation” for this Act, submitted for printing in the Congressional Record by the Chairman of the Senate Budget Committee, provided that such statement has been submitted prior to the vote on passage.